 Canon G1 X Mark II versus Olympus E-P5

-The Canon PowerShot G1 X Mark II and the Olympus PEN E-P5 are two digital cameras that were officially introduced, respectively, in February 2014 and May 2013.
+The Canon PowerShot G1 X Mark II and the Olympus PEN E-P5 are two enthusiast cameras that were announced, respectively, in February 2014 and May 2013.
 The G1X Mark II is a fixed lens compact, while the E-P5 is a mirrorless interchangeable lens camera.
 The cameras are based on an 1.5-inch (G1X Mark II) and a Four Thirds sensor.
 The Canon has a resolution of 13 megapixel, whereas the Olympus provides 15.9 MP.

 An illustration of the physical size and weight of the Canon G1 X Mark II and the Olympus E-P5 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G1X Mark II – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P5 is somewhat smaller (2 percent) than the Canon G1 X Mark II.
-Cameras that are aimed at professionals or semi-pros tend to be a bit bulkier in order to give them the necessary environmental and shock resistance.
 In this context, it is worth noting that neither the G1X Mark II nor the E-P5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark II has a lens build in, whereas the E-P5 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the E-P5 and their specifications in the Micro Four Thirds Lens Catalog.